rozum-robotics/pulse-api/README.md

 1.4.3               | 1.4.3

 ### Getting started
-Examples use the latest version of library.
+Examples use the latest version of the library.

 Examples:
 * [Quickstart](#quickstart)